-I loved sweets ever since I can remember myself.
+I have loved sweets ever since I can remember myself.

-Some kids are into the salty type of snacks, kids in love with cheese puffs, kids that would kill for some potato chips, but that wasn’t me.
-I, for that matter, would have sold my soul to the devil for some sweets.
+Some kids are into the salty type of snacks: kids that are in love with cheese puffs, kids that would kill for some potato chips, but that wasn’t me.
+You see, I, for that matter, would have sold my soul to the devil for some sweets.

-All things considered, it is no surprise that these days, every time I fly abroad, I try and look for the finest out of what the city that I’m visiting can offer.
+All things considered, it’s no surprise that these days, every time I fly abroad, I try and look for the finest out of what the city that I’m visiting can offer.

-While in Kiev, looking for the next sugar rush, I stumbled upon these jewels:
+While in Kyiv, looking for the next sugar rush, I stumbled upon these jewels:

 Éclair Little Artwork –

-Out of the ones that I tried, most of the flavors turned out to be well-balanced and flavored.
+Most of the ones that I tried turned out to be well-balanced and flavored.

-Some of the flavors were quite original even, like the sea buckthorn one, which was delightful.
+Some of the options were quite unique even, like the sea buckthorn one, which was truly delightful.

 Among other flavors that I liked were the lavender one, the pear- caramel, and the apricot.

-Another personal recommendation would be to avoid the coffee with orange juice, a trend that I couldn’t figure out.
-For the life of me, I have no idea how it became this popular locally.
-As far as I’m concerned it’s not a good combo, and my taste buds are pretty much open to unusual flavors.
+Another personal recommendation would be to avoid the orange juice coffee, a trend that I couldn’t figure out.
+For the life of me, I have no idea how it became this popular around here.
+As far as I’m concerned, it’s not a good combo, and my taste buds are pretty much open to unusual flavors.

-On the other hand, as I mentioned before, the eclairs are really to die for.
+On the other hand, the eclairs are really to die for.

 Honey.
 Cafe-confectionary –

-The place offers a wide variety of Individually sized pastry cakes (some of them even gluten-free), macarons, and chocolate.
+The place offers a wide variety of Individually sized pastry cakes (some even gluten-free), macarons, and chocolate.
 Out of the cakes that I had the pleasure of trying, I have a few to recommend: If you’re into more complex flavors, you should try out the plum cake with accents of marzipan and Jack Daniel’s whiskey ( the purple pebble in the photos).
-If you are more of a floral flavors kind of person, you should get yourself the raspberry-lychee-white chocolate one (heart-shaped).
-And, if you are a die-hard chocoholic, like some people I know, you should most definitely get the chocolate cherry cake covered with cheesecake mousse ( the bleeding cake).
+If you are more of a floral flavors kind of person, you should get yourself the raspberry-lychee-white chocolate one ( heart-shaped ).
+And, if you are a die-hard chocoholic, like some people I know, you should most definitely get the chocolate cherry cake covered with cheesecake mousse ( the bleeding cake ).
 On the other hand, the lavender mousse cake had no traces of lavender in it, although it was branded as such; therefore, I don’t recommend getting it.

-Out of the macarons I recommend the lemon-mint one and lavender one (yes, contrary to the cake).
+Out of the macarons, I recommend the lemon-mint one and the lavender one (yes, contrary to the cake).

 The prices range between 4-6 USD per cake and around 1.5 USD per macaron.